georgebabarus/magento-filesystem-extension/docs/source/extension/installation.rst

 |ShopBb_FilesystemCms|
 -------------------

-    * configure Magento_Cms module to use Bb_Filesystem
+    * configure Magento_Cms module to use bb/filesystem
     * fix some weak points on Magento core components that are not using driver object to execute basic actions on files

     .. important::